space-wizards/docs/src/en/community/space-wizards-maintainer-list.md

 # Space Wizard Maintainer List
-This document shows all current Maintainer on the project.
-Along with their github and discord contact.
+This document shows all current Maintainers on the project.
+Along with their GitHub and Discord contacts.

-I will do my best to keep this up to date as maints come and leave.
+I will do my best to keep this up to date as Maintainers come and leave.

 The format is as follows

 **Github - Discord (ID)**

-Both engine and content Maintainers:
+Both Engine and Content Maintainers:
 - [Jezithyr](https://github.com/Jezithyr) - @jezithyr (107689319396831232)
 - [ZoldorfTheWizard](https://github.com/ZoldorfTheWizard) - @zoldorf (140921734109855744)
 - [PJB3005](https://github.com/PJB3005) - @pjb (97089048065097728)